-IF you are one of the 60% that currently uses BIM technology, you are aware of some of these benefits.
+If you are one of the 60 percent that currently uses BIM technology, you are aware of some of these benefits.
 However, if you haven't started yet, here are a few reasons why you need to start using BIM in your next construction project.

-- BIM provides a way to work concurrently on most aspects of building life cycle process.
+- Provides a way to work concurrently on most aspects of building life cycle process

-- The modeling process integrates actual construction pieces and parts
+- Integrates actual construction pieces and parts in the modeling process

-- BIM can be used as a tool to estimate and complete construction cost forecasting
+- Can be used as a tool to estimate and complete construction cost forecasting

 - Used to monitor actual building performance data

-- The software can be used to collect data on warranty, aging, defects, and installation time
+- Can be used to collect data on warranty, aging, defects, and installation time

-- Determine whether a temporary construction set up is needed
+- Determines whether a temporary construction set up is needed

 - Can be used to sequencing planning or determining how the phases of a project should be scheduled.

-- Detect or avoid construction and design issues early in the game preventing change orders and unforeseen conditions
+- Can detect or avoid construction and design issues early in the game preventing change orders and unforeseen conditions